 \subsubsection{The Impact of Golden Annotation Information on \ourmethod{}}

-To further explore the performance upperbound of \ourmethod{}, in the process of using LLMs to obtain the training data and test data of the small model, we input the golden sentences annotated by the dataset into the LLMs to observe the performance changes of the small model.
-In other words, we want to observe how the quality of the explanation information generated by LLMs changes when it accepts golden sentences as input.
+To further explore the performance upper bound of \ourmethod{}, in the process of using LLMs to obtain training and test data for the small model, we input the golden sentences annotated by the dataset into the LLMs to observe the performance changes of the small model.
+In other words, we want to observe how the quality of the explanation information generated by LLMs changes when they are provided with golden sentences as input.
 In Table~\ref{tab:ablation_gold}, we are surprised to find that when we add golden sentences in the process of LLMs generating training data or generating test data, the model performance declines compared to not adding golden sentences in both processes (i.e., Train (No gold)/ Test (No gold)).
-This is an interesting and counter-intuitive phenomenon, and we think it shows the difference and gap between the generative paradigm of LLMs and the golden sentences annotated in the dataset.
-If LLMs are only allowed to see golden sentences during training or testing, this will cause the explanation information generated by LLMs to be very different from what it tends to generate on its own, resulting in a gap between the training and test data of the small model, which leads to performance degradation of small models.
+This is an interesting and counter-intuitive phenomenon, and we believe it highlights the difference and gap between the generative paradigm of LLMs and the golden sentences annotated in the dataset.
+If LLMs are only allowed to see golden sentences during training or testing, the explanation information they generate will differ significantly from what they would typically produce on their own.
+This discrepancy can create a gap between the training and test data of the small model, leading to performance degradation.
 Therefore, we can also understand why there is a huge performance gain when inputting golden sentences to LLMs in both training and testing processes.
 In this case, LLMs generate sentences similar to golden sentences in both training data and test data.